ballerina-platform/ballerina-dev-website/learn/tooling-guide/ballerina-shell.md

  > }
 ```

-Execute the `/dclns` command below to view the defined types (and other module-level declarations).
+Execute the `/dclns` command to view the defined types (and other module-level declarations).

 ```bash
 =$ /dclns